gbogard/portfolio/src/content/blog/what-is-recursion.md

 }, {})
 ```

-By using a combination of 'reduce', recursion, and a spread operator, we are able to remove null values from any object, in just about 15 lines of code, in a purely
+By using a combination of `reduce`, recursion, and a spread operator, we are able to remove null values from any object, in just about 15 lines of code, in a purely
 functional matter (no mutability or side effects involved).

 ```javascript